FlyAwayDrones/RF_receiver/README.md

 # RF_receiver
-This repository contains all that is needed to receive our transmitter and control the drone.
+This repository contains all that is needed to receive our transmitted signal and control the drone.